David-Nogueira/Retail_of_Climate_Control_Equipment-Power_BI_Project-Cesae_Digital/README.md

 <p align="justify">
 A major home appliances retailer aims to analyse the performance of its stores in the sale of climate control equipment, cross-referencing this data with contextual factors such as regional climate conditions and purchasing power.<br>
-The goal of the analysis is to determine whether more extreme weather conditions favor the sale of items in certain locations or if purchasing power and population size are the primary factors influencing sales success or failure.
+The goal of the analysis is to determine whether more extreme weather conditions favour the sale of items in certain locations or if purchasing power and population size are the primary factors influencing sales success or failure.
 </p>

 <p align="justify">